 As the women prepare themselves to step out, there is a knock on the door: Her father.
 The brides body tenses up in excitement and can barely get a word out, just a slight squeal!
 She was daddy’s little girl but today, she becomes a woman.
 Her father squeezes her hard, seems as if he will never let her go.
 But the day was not short of surprises when the Groom snuck away to have a first look of his soon-to-be wife.
 It is always a magical moment to look within the eyes of a groom when he sees the bride.
 It is filled with love, admiration, and hope for their future.

-We had an abundance of time before the ceremony, so we hopped on a golf car and drove around to look at the beautiful scenery.
+We had an abundance of time before the ceremony to explore the beauty of the Brooklyn Botanic Garden, so we hopped on a golf car and drove around.
 Despite being a fall wedding, we were surrounded by greenery and some hidden banquets of flowers that still had much life in them.

 White roses decorated the aisle while the families and friends of the couple rejoiced together.
 And when the “…I now announce you husband and wife,” arrived the crowd went in a frenzy.
 The couples face… it was one of those moments that one needed to relive on their own; it was an expression of “WE DID IT!”